What was ReadyTracker? | Who has been behind ReadyTracker.com?

 As we were constructing our own website inspired by the Sloan Crosswalk, we realized others might also be yearning for a cohesive way to approach their emergency planning, so we aligned with the Universities & Colleges Caucus of the International Association of Emergency Managers (IAEM-UCC), in order to collaborate and contribute with other specialists.
 (The UCC’s Standard’s Workgroup has now adopted the Crosswalk website as the “UCC Crosswalk of Institutional Resilience Standards“.)

 Finally, it dawned on us that the work we’d done on our own plan and website could have hands-on value for other schools, and that by setting up a licensing arrangement we could continuously enhance the tool and maintain currency with the standards as they continue to evolve—for ourselves and as many schools as would like to have that done for them.
 We initially did so on the WordPress platform under the name FrameworkEd.
-In 2014 we converted to the Smartsheet and renamed the product íntegReady.
-And in 2016 we realized people could use the product in pieces without having to invest in the whole system, and thus was born ReadyTracker.
+In 2014 we converted to the Smartsheet platform and renamed the product íntegReady.
+And in 2016 we realized people could use the product in pieces without having to invest in the whole system, and thus was born the unbundled ReadyTracker set of “Simplifiers”.

 What is the present status?

-As of fall 2016, over 20 schools are licensed to use ReadyTracker and its tools.
-These schools have a complete instance of the site decked out in their own colors and logo, and are able with the tool to inform, enhance and calibrate their planning progress.
-Based upon user feedback we continue to further enhance the tool’s capacity to serve the higher education emergency management community, and look forward to having other schools join the user community.
+As of fall 2016, over 20 schools had been licensed to use ReadyTracker and its tools.
+These schools were provided a complete instance of the site decked out in their own colors and logo, and are able with the tool to inform, enhance and calibrate their planning progress.
+However, by mid-2017 we found that this number of members was insufficient to sustain the product offering.
+We continue to offer plan development and advisory services, plus certain customized Smartsheet tools.

-Contact Troy Harris if you’d like to learn more about the prospect of using any or all of the ReadyTracker toolset at your institution.
+Contact Troy Harris if you’d like to learn more about the prospect of taking advantage of the rich expertise developed over decades and partially reflected in the ReadyTracker toolset.

 There’s always room for improvement.
 For instance, intelligent and experienced people may differ as to whether a cross-reference belongs to this or that anchor point.
 All observations, suggestions and critique are welcomed, will be taken into consideration, and where deemed appropriate will be implemented.
 A Site Comments page (at the Crosswalk site) and a Support Ticket tool (for ReadyTracker licensed users) are available for providing such feedback.